naishtech/platform-agnostic-typescript-template/README.md

 6. Execute `npm install`.

+<a name="development-guide"></a>

 # Development Guide:

 ## Getting Started:

-### Building the web app:
+### Building the sample web app:

 `npm run build:dev`

 - Notes:
+    - Compiled files will be in the `dist` directory.
     - [Capacitor](https://capacitor.ionicframework.com/) works by copying your web application bundle (HTML / JavaScript / CSS) to other target platforms (IOS/Android/Desktop).
-This script will build your web application using the configuration in `/webpack/dev.js`.
+The above script will build your web application using the configuration in `/webpack/dev.js`, likewise `npm run build:test` and `npm run build:prod` will build using the configuration in `/webpack/test.js` and `/webpack/prod.js` respectively.
-    - If you navigate to the `/webpack` directory you will also see WebPack configurations for test (`test.json`) and production (`prod.json`) - those configurations are used to deploy to your test and production servers.

 ### Running tests: